Esri/calcite-design-system/CONTRIBUTING.md

 Calcite Components include Stencil's default testing tools which are built on [Jest](https://jestjs.io/) and [Puppeteer](https://github.com/GoogleChrome/puppeteer).

+If you're working on writing tests for a particular component, it can be helpful to use `npm run test:watch` to retest on file changes.
+Once the initial tests run, typing `o` at the prompt will run tests only on changed files, allowing you to quickly iterate on tests for a specific component.

 Please refer to the [Stencil testing documentation](https://stenciljs.com/docs/testing-overview) for more information.

 ### Documenting a component